VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 2. Complex Local to Global Network Biosocieties

 This is an umbrella section for many exemplary aspects of smaller and larger human habitations.
 As the case with psychologies noted above, the growing application of nonlinear science to the multi-faceted field of sociology has also led to a notice of a common, innate mathematical basis.
-Rather than one random event after another sans any deeper context, a global science is able to perceive how complex dynamic systems similarly organize the shape and interaction of groups, assemblies, settlements and cities.
+Rather than one thing after another sans any deeper context, a global vista can retrospectfully perceive how complex dynamic systems likewise self-organize into an exemplary shape and interaction of groups, assemblies, settlements and cities.
 A steady, nested scale then ranges from a few members to a metropolis.
-As introduced in Organic Societies earlier, such communities proceed to evolve toward an organism-like cognitive coherence.
-A premier distinction at best is a reciprocal symbiosis between free individual and supportive group.
-By these insights, as various papers report, from political elections, sporting events, social media, financial commerce, to migrations, and even battlefield chaos, can yet be found a constant mathematical format.
-And if this unbeknownst mathematical dimension might be revealed and availed, fed back from humankind to its peoples, a better, more peaceful world might accrue.
+As introduced in Organic Societies earlier, bounded communities again seem to evolve toward a composite organism-like cognitive coherence.
+As various papers report, from political elections, sporting events, social media, financial commerce, to migrations, and even battlefield chaos, can yet be found a constant mathematical format.

 Abbott, Andrew.
 Chaos of Disciplines.
 Chicago: University of Chicago Press, 2001.
 A sociologist contends that fractal self-similarity if seen as a branching dialectic is a good model to understand the dynamic behavior of both academia and society at large.